Updated: September 10, 2025

 Yes

 You use a stock photo in your ad campaign without proper licensing.
 The photographer sues for $15,000.
-Your policy covers defense costs and settlement.
+Your general liability insurance covers defense costs and settlement.

 Defective products causing customer losses